flare-foundation/docs/docs/infra/fassets/deploying-agent.md

         Note that your agent owner's Flare account has to be whitelisted via the [FlareFAssetsBot Telegram channel](https://t.me/FlareFAssetsBot).
         Otherwise, it will fail.

-2. If you deposited enough collateral, you should see that your agent has at least one lot available by running the command.
+2. If you deposited enough collateral, you should see that your agent has at least one lot available by running the command replacing `FASSET` with `FTestXRP`, `FTestBTC` or `FTestDOGE` according to which underlying network you are running the agent.

     ```console
     yarn user-bot agents --fasset FTestXRP